IP Converter

 Why Convert IP Addresses to Integers

-Converting IP addresses to integers (decimal) is common in development and infrastructure:
+Converting IP addresses to integers (IP to decimal) is common in development and infrastructure when working with IP ranges, databases, and network systems.

 • Databases — Storing IPs as integers saves space and speeds up range queries.